 Step 3: When the required amount of time has passed, view the results.
 Minimum wait time in the United States is suggested at 48 hours, but 7 to 30 days is recommended.
 Performing a 7-day test in each room, then retesting for 30 days in the room with the highest level gives a thorough picture of radon exposure.
 Testing is most accurate in the winter months, when doors and windows are closed.
 Try not to ventilate rooms any more than normal during testing.

-The World Health Organization has set an action level at 100 Bq/m3, above which remediation to lower radon levels should take place.
+The World Health Organization has set an action level at 100 Bq/m3, above which remediation to lower Radon levels should take place.
 Countries around the world that use the metric system have adopted the same system, measuring in Becquerels per cubic meter, but may have differing action levels.
 England specifies 400 Bq/m3 for workplaces, 200 for dwellings, and Italy is at 500 Bq/m3 for workplaces, and in agreement with WHO for dwellings, but both are currently under revision.
 Germany suggests a voluntary action level at 100 Bq/m3 for dwellings.

 In the United States, a level of 4 pCi/L is the action level set by the Environmental Protection Agency.
 With one pCi/L, or picocurie per liter, equal to thirty-seven Bq/m3, the USEPA action level proves more lenient than that specified by WHO.

-Easy and inexpensive, mitigation to alleviate high radon test levels can be as easy as installing a fan, a vent pipe, or simply sealing openings, cracks, or holes in the foundation of the structure.
+Easy and inexpensive, mitigation to alleviate high Radon test levels can be as easy as installing a fan, a vent pipe, or simply sealing openings, cracks, or holes in the foundation of the structure.
 Occasionally the fix is more complex.
-Many locations have put radon mitigation into the building codes, making the fix much easier, or in many cases preventing the need for it.
+Many locations have put Radon mitigation into the building codes, making the fix much easier, or in many cases preventing the need for it.

 The good news here is that this is a test you don’t need to study for.
 The even better news is it is a test you cannot fail.
 The digital units do the calculations for you, warning you of dangers that may be lurking in indoor environments.
 And the final good news?
 This is a test that lets you know when everything is OK.
-Whew.
+Phew.
 Now, that’s a relief.

 Click here to explore a digital radon detector